-Although most look to the Maldives as a destination for peace and quiet others see it as a place for fun filled, physically demanding activity; wind-surfing, catamaran sailing, parasailing are offered in many of the resorts, while surfing is becoming a popular activity for many.
+Although most look to the Maldives as a destination for peace and quiet others see it as a place for fun filled.
+Physically demanding activity, such as wind-surfing, catamaran sailing, parasailing are offered in many of the resorts, while surfing is becoming a popular activity for many.
 Surfers can experience world-class virgin breaks throughout the archipelago.

 Relaxation also has found new meaning in the spa resorts comparable only to the best in the world.
 The Maldives’ spa resorts offer the perfect atmosphere that blends the age-old spa treatments with the tropical charm and closeness to elements that gives it the true holistic experience that spa treatments aspire to deliver.

 For more adventurous souls there are nearly a hundred vessels of varying degrees of comfort and luxury.
 Be it for surfing, diving or simply relaxing, safaris offer a totally different holiday experience which many enjoy tremendously and come back repeatedly for more.